celinergb/2018-08-15-Edmonton/index.md

 startdate: 2018-08-15     # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2018-08-15        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Abigail Sparling", "Céline Gareau-Brennan"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: [""]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["TBA"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["abigail.sparling@ualberta.ca", "Celine.Gareau-Brennan@ualberta.ca"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 ---